infoankitp/IrisDataSet/README.md

 Test Set (20%) and have programmed to get the best possible regularization parameter.

 Get the Data Set here : https://archive.ics.uci.edu/ml/datasets/Iris

+###### Run the program using the following command

+``spark-submit --class com.ankit.IrisDataSet.LogResIrisDataSet IrisDataSet-0.0.1-SNAPSHOT.jar path/to/irisData.txt``